Psykotikism/Mutant_Tanks/README.md

 			// 0: OFF
 			// 1: ON
 			"Acid Rock Break"				"0"
 		}
-		// The Super Tank flies.
-		// Requires "st_airborne.smx" to be installed.
-		"Airborne Ability"
-		{
-			// Enable this ability.
-			// 0: OFF
-			// 1: ON
-			"Ability Enabled"				"0"

-			// The Super Tank has 1 out of this many chances to trigger the ability.
-			// Minimum: 1 (Greatest chance)
-			// Maximum: 9999999999 (Less chance)
-			"Airborne Chance"				"4"

-			// The Super Tank's ability effects last this long.
-			// Minimum: 0.1
-			// Maximum: 9999999999.0
-			"Airborne Duration"				"5.0"

-			// The Super Tank flies this fast.
-			// Minimum: 100.0
-			// Maximum: 500.0
-			"Airborne Speed"				"300.0"
-		}
 		// The Super Tank receives more damage from bullets and explosions than usual.
 		// The Super Tank takes away survivors' ammunition.